List of Tom and Jerry characters

-This is a list of characters in the Tom and Jerry animated series, given in the order of the era they first appeared in.
+This article contains the list of characters featured in the Tom and Jerry animated series, given in the order of the era, they first appeared in.

 Main

 Tom Cat and Jerry Mouse

-Tom (originally called "Jasper") is a bluish grey and white domestic shorthair tuxedo cat.
-He is usually, but not always, portrayed as living a comfortable and pampered life, while Jerry (originally called "Jinx"), a brown house mouse, always living in close proximity to Tom.
+Thomas "Tom" (originally called "Jasper") is a bluish grey and white domestic shorthair cat.
+He is usually, but not always, portrayed as living a comfortable and pampered life, while Gerald "Jerry" (originally called "Jinx"), a brown house mouse, is always living in close proximity to Tom.
 Despite being very energetic, determined, and much larger, Tom is no match for Jerry's wits.
-Jerry also possesses surprising strength for his size, sometimes even stronger than Tom's, being able to lift items such as anvils with relative ease, able to withstand big impacts.
-Although cats usually chase mice to eat them, it is quite rare for Tom to actually try to eat Jerry, but to either compete with Jerry as usual to taunt him (even as revenge), to obtain a reward from a human (including his owner(s) or master(s)) for catching him, or for generally doing his job as a house cat well.
+Jerry also possesses surprising strength for his size, sometimes even greater than Tom's, being able to lift items such as anvils with relative ease, and withstand big impacts.
+Although cats usually chase mice to eat them, it is quite rare for Tom to actually try to eat Jerry.
+Instead, he tends to compete with Jerry to taunt him (even as revenge) or to obtain a reward from a human (including his owner(s) or master(s)) for catching him or for generally doing his job as a house cat well.
 By the final "fade-out" of each cartoon, Jerry usually gets the best of Tom.

-However, there are rare occasions where Tom triumphs over Jerry, mostly when the latter pushes Tom a little too far, such as in The Million Dollar Cat, where Jerry learns that Tom will lose his newly acquired wealth if he harms any animal, "including mice", he then torments Tom a little too much until he retaliates.
+However, on rare occasions Tom triumphs over Jerry.
+This usually happens when the latter pushes Tom a little too far, such as in The Million Dollar Cat, where Jerry learns that Tom will lose his newly acquired wealth if he harms any animal, "including mice."
+He then torments Tom a touch too much until he retaliates.
 In Timid Tabby, Tom's look-alike cousin pushes Jerry over the edge.
-Occasionally and ironically, sometimes they both lose, like when Jerry's final trap or attack on Tom backfires or he overlooks something, like in Filet Meow, Jerry orders a shark from the pet store to scare Tom away from eating a goldfish, but finds himself entirely intimidated as well.
-They occasionally end up being friends, although within this set of stories, the truce is often ruined by some last minute event.
+Occasionally and ironically, there are times when they both lose, like when Jerry's final trap or attack on Tom backfires or he overlooks something, like in Filet Meow, where Jerry orders a shark from the pet store to scare Tom away from eating a goldfish, but finds himself entirely intimidated as well.
+They even occasionally end up as friends, although within this set of stories, the truce is often ruined by some last minute event.
 One story that has a friendly ending is Snowbody Loves Me.